Habronattus mexicanus

 Habronattus mexicanus is a species of jumping spider in the genus Habronattus.
 The species was first identified in 1896 in Mexico, after which it is named, originally allocated to the genus Habrocestum.
 The species has subsequently been identified in locations in North and Central America, as well as islands in the Caribbean Sea.
-The spider is small, but displays one of the most complex sexual displays, including sophisticated vibatory song patterns.
+The spider is small, but displays one of the most complex sexual displays, including sophisticated vibratory song patterns.

 Description

 Habronattus mexicanus is a small brown jumping spider.
 The male and female are generally similar in size and appearance.
-It is distinguished by the iridescent scales on its Clypeus and more scales evenly distributed on its chelicerae.
+It is distinguished by the iridescent scales on its clypeus and more scales evenly distributed on its chelicerae.
 At the end of the pedipalp, the palpal bulb of the male spider has an embolus that sticks out at 200 degrees.
-The spiders undertake complex vibatory song patterns as part of their courtship, which is one of the most complicated sexual displays amongst all animals.
+The spiders undertake complex vibratory song patterns as part of their courtship, which is one of the most complicated sexual displays amongst all animals.